City of Spokane

 1. Identification or outdoor advertising signs.
 Note size and exact location.

 1. Indicate rainwater disposal from building and from all property areas, to City-standard catch basins on the property.
-Give catch basin depths (in feet) and necessary site grading, contours and slopes to insure disposal of water to on-site drains.
+Give catch basin depths (in feet) and necessary site grading, contours, and slopes to ensure disposal of water to on-site drains.
 Paved parking areas require drainage swales.
-See the department of engineering services for the procedure before completing drainage plan.
+See the Engineering Services Department for the procedure before completing the drainage plan.

 1. Maximum one hundred fifty foot distance to nearest fire hydrant from building perimeter (all points).